Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](web4.png)

-The same procedures were also repeated for the other VM (Dev-VM) The following images show the procedures to accessing the VM in the Dev-subnet via RDP.
+The same procedures were also repeated for the other VM (Dev-VM) The following images show the procedures to connecting to the VM in the Dev-subnet via RDP.
 Also, recall that this connection was possible with the DNAT rule, and the connection to the VM is through the firewall public IP.
 Hence the firewall public IP and the destination port is specified to enable a connection to the VM (in this case Dev-VM)

 ![image](c2vm2.png)